Natalia1104/stepik---auto-tests-course/README.md

-# stepik---auto-tests-course
-Repository for homework
+This is the repository for the storing my homework for the Selenium course.